How can you start your own podcast?

 A topic or general direction for your podcast is a great place to start.
 But you’ll need to ensure that your idea has legs.
 Meaning, it’ll need to have enough complexity to create episode after episode.
 After all, podcasts are serial in nature.

-Sit down with a notepad and pen – there's no need for audio equipment just yet.
+Sit down with a notepad and pen—there's no need for audio equipment just yet.
 Now, map out every topic you can think of that’s somewhat related to your initial idea.
 You might want to set yourself a timer for your brainstorm.
-Go crazy for 5-10 minutes.
+Go crazy for five to ten minutes.

 How many ideas did you come up with?
-If you’ve got at least 6, that’s enough for a series.
+If you’ve got at least six, that’s enough for a series.
 Anywhere up to 12 is even better.

 Recording episodes

-With a proper plan for success in tow, you can confidently purchase podcast equipment knowing that you’ll get some good use out of it.
+Now that you have your plan for success in motion, you can confidently purchase podcast equipment knowing that you’ll get some good use out of it.
 But what do you need to create a podcast?

-Podcast software is how you will edit your podcast—that is, uploading your audio files and chopping them up so they sound even better than when you said it.
-There is a number of options to choose from.
+The right program will let you upload your audio files and chop them up so they sound even better than when you said it.
+There are a number of options to choose from, including Adobe Audition and Audacity.Monetising your hard work

 Even if you plan to get into the podcast game for the enjoyment of it, you might as well see whether you can make a pretty penny from the hours you spend recording.